EdmirKasapi935/Internship-CRUD/README.md

 In order to run this project, you need:<br/>
 -Visual Studio, with ASP.NET pachages/components installed.<br/>
 -SQL Server Studio.<br/>
-Import the project's database in SQl server studio and make sure to chage the server name and databse name of the connection string(found in appsettings.json) accordingly.
-Below, are the pacakgges used for this project.<br/>
+Import the project's database in SQl server studio and make sure to change the server name and database name of the connection string(found in appsettings.json) accordingly.
+Below, are the packages used for this project.<br/>
 <img width="427" height="188" alt="airbnbclonepackages" src="https://github.com/user-attachments/assets/12ed15af-e486-4258-80d9-8cd6d58c7e1a" /><br/>
 Here are some accounts and passwords for them(you can make your own too): invincible@gmail.com -- vincible<br/>